truyvietnam/Discord-cloud/README.md

 Chatgpt made this shit

 # What is this
-This python code use discord as storage.
+This python script use discord as a cloud storage.

 Upload file from your local storage, split it into 25MB (limit that discord bot can upload) chunks and upload to discord, store the download links to each chunks